AEG dishwashers rated

 AEG offers a good range of built-in and freestanding dishwashers, and both full-sized and slimline models.
 The manufacturer claims that add-ons to its new machines ensure really quiet cleaning and high energy efficiency, while the spray arm is designed to improve cleaning power.

-AEG also says that the XXL tubs in its machines offer 10 litres more volume for large plates and pans.
-Some AEG models come with useful features, such as a delay timer or child lock.
+In 2017, AEG introduced a new feature to some machines - the ComfortLift lower rack, which can be pulled out and raised to the level of the upper rack for loading and unloading.
+Some AEG models have other useful features, such as a delay timer or child lock.

-Fully sized freestanding models from AEG usually hold 12 place settings, or 120 items, while its slimline models typically have room for 90 plates, pots, glasses and pieces of cutlery.
+Full-sized freestanding models from AEG usually hold 12 place settings, or 120 items, while its slimline models typically have room for 90 plates, pots, glasses and pieces of cutlery.